CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method: Theory

 The generalized Fock matrix is defined as:

-where $h_{pq}$ are the 1-electron integrals and $g_{nqrs}$ are the 2-electron integrals and all indices run over all orbital classes (inactive, active, and virtual).
-This, generally non-symmetric, matrix can be simplified by taking advantage of the fact that the form of the density matrices when some indices are inactive or virtual are much simpler than when the indices are active.
-When the first index of the generalized Fock matrix is inactive and the second is general:
+where $h_{pq}$ are the 1-electron integrals, $g_{nqrs}$ are the 2-electron integrals, and all indices run over all orbital classes (inactive, active, and virtual).
+This generally non-symmetric matrix can be simplified by taking advantage of the fact that the form of the density matrices are much simpler when some indices are inactive or virtual than when the indices are active.
+When the first index of the generalized Fock matrix is inactive and the second is general